Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Dodgy descriptions aside, it actually is a lot of fun – with neon signs, Instagrammable decor and a jam-packed dance floor in a sprawling location near Shoreditch High Street station.

-Now, at the beginning I started with a strongly-worded diatribe about bars that don’t serve good cocktails.
-If I’m honest, the ones I’ve had at Beach Blanket Babylon have been mediocre at best.
-But it’s not really a cocktail bar, more of an all-night venue, so I can forgive them.
+Now, at the beginning, we started with a strongly-worded diatribe about bars that don’t serve good cocktails.
+If we’re honest, the ones we’ve had at Beach Blanket Babylon have been mediocre at best.
+But it’s not really a cocktail bar, more of an all-night venue, so we can forgive them.
 Just.

 Nightjar is renowned not only for being one of the best cocktail bars in Shoreditch but also one of the best cocktail bars in the city.

 So why is it so low on this list?
 Erm.
-Simply because for a long while, I wasn’t able to get in due to the fact that I’m generally too forgetful to make table reservations in advance.
+Simply because for a long while, we struggled to get in due to the fact that we were too forgetful to make table reservations in advance.

 Want to know more?
 Read my full review of Nightjar Shoreditch